 In This Section:

-Paul C. Stumb, PhD; Dean of the Labry School of Business and Technology, MBA Director
+Paul C. Stumb, PhD; Dean of the Labry School of Science, Technology and Business, MBA Director

 Mary Lewis Haley, D.A.

 Eric Landis, D.M.